aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/documentbuilder/insertfield/_index.md

 ### ReturnValue

 A [Field](../../../aspose.words.fields/field/) object that represents the inserted field.
+## Remarks

 This method inserts a field into a document and updates the field result immediately.
 Aspose.Words can update fields of most types, but not all.
-For more details see the **InsertField()** overload.
+For more details see the [InsertField()](../) overload.

 ## Examples